snail007/wmq/README.md

             method:get
             path:/log/file
             parameters:
-                file:string             //filename of log file
+                file:string             //filename of log file，such as : info.log 、debug.tar.gz
                 api-token:string       //the api token is setting in config
     response:
             your browser will tip download file
 </pre>